Base11Studios/base11site/_posts/2018-03-17-aws-introduction.md

 ### API Gateway

 The [API Gateway](https://aws.amazon.com/api-gateway/) is the abstraction between your code and the rest of the world.
-You set up endpoints that can recieve HTTP requests, authenticate them, transform the input to a Lambda function, transform the output of the Lambda function, and respond to the client.
+You set up endpoints that can receive HTTP requests, authenticate them, transform the input to a Lambda function, transform the output of the Lambda function, and respond to the client.
 You can also handle errors and mock out responses.
-The API Gateway is configured via swagger.
-You can use a swagger template to further define your API.
+You can use a swagger template to further define your API and then generate code for clients.
 Any time you can put your configuration in code, like a swagger file, do it.

 ### Now What